paritytrading/parity/libraries/net/doc/PMR.md

 ### Cancel

-A Cancel message indicates that an order has been canceled in part of fully.
+A Cancel message indicates that an order has been canceled in part or fully.

 Name              | Length | Type   | Notes
 ------------------|--------|--------|------